 The mission of the Northside Fourth of July Parade is to celebrate independence and to serve as a tool for community building.
 Parade organizers work to invite and involve people from all corners of the community as both participants and viewers.
 The parade offers a way to get to know one’s neighbors through a shared light-hearted activity.
 Neighbors who know one another and have laughed together are more inclined to be involved and to make their neighborhood a nicer place to live.
 We invite everyone to join us and help celebrate the Fourth of July!

 The Northside Fourth of July Parade is sponsored by the Northside Community Council (NCC) and coordinated by the NCC’s Fourth of July Parade Committee.
-The mile-long parade route is the longest in Hamilton County.
-The parade starts at the northern boundary of Northside and travels south on Hamilton Avenue to Hoffner Park, where the celebration continues with the Fourth of July Festival.
+The mile-long parade route is one of the longest in Hamilton County.
+The parade starts at the northern boundary of Northside and travels south on Hamilton Avenue to Hoffner Park, where the celebration continues with the Northside Rock ‘n Roll Carnival.

 In his recent book, Cincinnati’s Northside Neighborhood, Dann Woellert talks about the origins of the parade.
 In 1852, Archbishop John Baptist Purcell purchased the 11 acre tract of land that now includes the firehouse on Blue Rock, the New Chase School, and the McKie Center in what was then Cumminsville.
 This property was purchased by the church from Jacob Hoffner with the intention of relocating the Sisters of Charity’s orphanage from the downtown site near St. Peter in Chains.
 The new facility, St. Joseph Orphanage, was completed in 1854 to house 100 boys and, in 1855, began to also house girls.